cloud-native-toolkit/site-developer-guide/docs/reference/dashboard.md

 In the future, the tools in the Dashboard will be linked using a single sign-on (SSO) service.
 In the meantime, the CLI includes a command to list the tools' logins.

-- Use the [IGC CLI](/getting-started/cli) `credentials` command to list the endpoints and credentials for the tools
+- Use the [Toolkit CLI](../reference/cli.md) `credentials` command to list the endpoints and credentials for the tools

     <Tabs>
     <Tab label="OpenShift">